Amicus/end-dash/docs/inputs.md

 Inputs
 ======

+EndDash does two-way binding between model attributes and input elements.

 ## Text Inputs

-EndDash does two-way binding of model attributes to inputs.
-On text inputs, the input's value is bound by EndDash to the referenced model's attribute when you add a classname of the attribute with a dash at the end.
+Text inputs are bound to a referenced attribute on the model in scope.
+To create this binding, add the attribute name with a dash at the end as a classname in the template.

 ```html
 <p>